celery/celery/docs/userguide/workers.rst

     [{u'worker1.local': {u'ok': u"already consuming from u'foo'"}}]

-By now I have only shown examples using automatic queues, If you need more control you can also specify the exchange, routing_key and even other options:
+By now we've only shown examples using automatic queues, If you need more control you can also specify the exchange, routing_key and even other options: